iamharisai/smartnotes/Readme.md

 2. Add the STATICFILES_DIRS in 'settings.py'
 3. Create a style.css and load static files in html pages
 4. Created a 'base.html' and extends it to other html pages

+#### Django forms
+1. Create a logic to add new notes
+2. Do not forget to add csrf_token in forms
+3. With forms we can add validations, labels, and much more --Not implemeted
+4. No need to mention action for this form, if mention it will be hardcodes as action ={% url 'notes/list' %}

+#### Finishing
+1. Added notes update,edit,delete options

+#### User specific
+1. Added login, logout and signup options

+For details about Django built-in views, check out https://ccbv.co.uk/